-How to use SubReports in Page Reports
+How to Use SubReports in Page Reports

-As of ActiveReports 12, you can use SubReport controls in a Page Report.
 Page report types are great for creating highly structured reports like billing statements, forms, and catalogs.
 Because you place data regions directly in the page, Page Reports eliminate the need to use code or measurements to make sure everything fits.
 The data regions in a Page Report are designed to hold their size and position: they don't grow or shrink at run time, so the result is very much a WYSIWYG report.

 Download the sample rdlx files